TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

 As the name implies: A responsibility of TSFE is page rendering.
 It also handles reading from and writing to the page cache.
-For more details it is best to look in the source code.
+For more details it is best to look into the source code.

 There are several contexts in which the term TSFE is used: